chefspec/chefspec/README.md

   package[core]              bacon/recipes/default.rb:6
 ```

-It also outputs a machine-parsable JSON file at `.coverage/results.json`.
-This file can be read by your CI server to determine changes in code coverage.
-We recommend adding the `.coverage` directory to your `.gitignore` to avoid committing it to git.

-You can configure both the announcing behavior and JSON file.
-Please see the YARD documentation for more information.

 By default, ChefSpec will test all cookbooks that are loaded as part of the Chef Client run.
 If you have a cookbook with many dependencies, this may be less than desireable.
 To restrict coverage reporting against certain cookbooks, `ChefSpec::Coverage` yields a block:

 ```ruby